edgio-docs/edgio-docs/src/pages/guides/express.md

 ## Overriding the default app location {/*overriding-the-default-app-location*/}

 When you deploy your Express app to {{ PRODUCT_NAME }}, the {{ PRODUCT_NAME }} CLI bundles your app as a single javascript file so that it can be run as a serverless function.
-By default Layer0 looks for your app in a few common locations:
+By default {{ PRODUCT }} looks for your app in a few common locations:

 - src/server.ts
 - src/server.js